MiczFlor/RPi-Jukebox-RFID/documentation/builders/system.md

 Starting and stopping the service can be useful for debugging or configuration checks.

-## Web UI
+## Web App (UI)

-The Web UI is served using nginx.
+The [Web App](../developers/webapp.md) is served using nginx.
 Nginx runs as a system service.
 The home directory is localed at

 ```text
 ./src/webapp/build